magic7s/ansible-kubeadm-contiv/README.md

 	`ansible-playbook -i inventory site.yml`

-This is a very simple playbook and could serve as a starting point for more complex projects.
+This is a very simple playbook.
+It deploys the following:

+1. Installs basic components (docker, kubeadm, contiv)
+2. Basic kubernetes cluster using kubeadm (3 nodes is recommended)
+3. Contiv CNI in vxlan mode
+4. Adds three networks (see group_vars/all)
+5. Adds two sample applications (guestbook and wordpress)